HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 ### **Lightburn**

 Lightburn is the software that converts vector files into the code that drives the laser cutter.
-You can download lightburn from [https://lightburnsoftware.com/pages/download-trial](https://lightburnsoftware.com/pages/download-trial).

-We have a discount that gives you 75% off (but if you are using the software with any other laser cutter consider buying a full licence).
-The code is given on the member page after you’ve passed training.

 ![a typical screen in lightburn](images/lightburn_layout.png)